-5.1.2. as between you and us, you are responsible for Your Registrant and the information, service, marketing and advice they are given, whether or not you actually deal with them directly (in other words, 'the buck stops with you') ; and
+5.1.2. as between you and us, you are responsible for Your Customer and the information, service, marketing and advice they are given, whether or not you actually deal with them directly;

-5.1.3. we are not required to deal with, or give any special status to, any of your resellers.
+5.1.3. we are not required to deal with, or give any recognition or special privilege to, any of your Resellers;

 5.2.
-It is your responsibility to ensure that information given to your resellers which is relevant to the Register entry filters back to you and that the Register is updated accordingly.
-Any obligation in this Contract stated to happen when you become aware of a change in Your Registrant's information or situation applies to a situation where your reseller has become aware of a change in Your Customer’s information or situation.
+It is your responsibility to ensure that information given to your Resellers which is relevant to the Register entry is provided to you and that the Register is updated accordingly.
+For example, where we oblige you in this Contract to do something because you become aware of a change in Your Customer's information or situation, this also applies to a situation where your Reseller has become aware of a change in Your Customer’s information or situation.

 6.1.
 We do not currently charge for entering into this Contract.

 6.2.
 We do charge for some of the services we provide to Registrants and Registrars (e.g. the registration of a domain name).
 We will charge for the provision of services in line with our Fees Policy.
 Any payments due and payable to us in the normal course of business, or which incur separate fees when a service is used or Transaction submitted, will continue to be payable regardless of any Special Status or other sanction imposed on you.

 6.3.
-We will specify from time to time cases in which you can undertake to pay fees on behalf of Your Registrants and these fees will be payable by you (out of your credit account, if applicable) even if Your Registrant does not pay you.
+We will specify from time to time cases in which you can undertake to pay fees on behalf of Your Customers and these fees will be payable by you (out of your credit account, if applicable) even if your Registrant does not pay you.

 6.4.
-The Payment And Credit Terms are incorporated in this Contract as if set out in full (they are available on our website).
+The Credit and Payment Terms are incorporated in this Contract as if set out in full.

 7.1.
-We may require you to confirm to us (and provide reasonable evidence) how, and whether, you comply with the requirements of this Contract (including the Good Practice Terms) and the requirements of our use policies (including the System Instructions and Acceptable Use Policy) within a reasonable timescale set by us.
+We may require you to confirm to us (and provide reasonable evidence) how, and whether, you comply with the requirements of this Contract (including the Service Level Requirements) and our Policies as well as the System Instructions, within a reasonable timescale set by us.
 There are specific obligations set out in the General Requirements and also conditions applicable to your Tag Classification.

 8. Starting and ending the Contract